packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Webhooks: Code changes, releases, created repositories, team creation or member changes

 #### GitHub Enterprise
 * OAuth: Users authenticate on Private Packagist with their GitHub accounts.
-Follow [this setup](../docs/cloud/github-integration-setup.md) for the cloud plan or [this setup](../docs/self-hosted/github-integration-setup.md) for Self-Hosted.
+Follow [this setup](../docs/cloud/github-integration-setup.md) for Cloud plans or [this setup](../docs/self-hosted/github-integration-setup.md) for Self-Hosted.
 * Synchronization:
     * Keeps team members and access permissions in sync with your GitHub Enterprise organizations
 * Code Credentials: GitHub API Token